jlonsdale/dtu-computer-graphics-final-project/README.md

 - [x] task 1 - render 2 spheres, 1 orbiting the other
 - [x] task 1.5 - fix the formatting of the readme!
-- [ ] task 2 - extend number of spheres to 7 or some shit who knows how many planets there are
+- [x] task 2 - extend number of spheres to 7 or some shit who knows how many planets there are

 relaive sizes and relative distances

-- [ ] task 4 - add textures
+- [x] task 4 - add textures
 - [x] task 5 - add lighting from the sun
 - [ ] task 6 - allow user to pitch and move the camera and zoom
 - [ ] task 7 - add skybox.
 - [ ] task 8 - add the rings to saturn.
-- [ ] task 9 - add celestial body dependent material colour

 ## here i will just put notes for when writing the report